kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 ### §417.233   Analysis for an unguided suborbital launch vehicle flown with a wind weighting safety system.

-For each launch of an unguided suborbital launch vehicle flown with a wind weighting safety system, in addition to the other requirements in this subpart outlined in §417.201(c), the flight safety analysis must:
+For each launch of an unguided suborbital launch vehicle flown with a wind weighting safety system, in addition to the other requirements in this subpart outlined in [[Volume 4/C Licensing/0417 Launch safety.md#§417.201   Scope and applicability.|§417.201]](c), the flight safety analysis must:

 \(a\) Establish flight commit criteria and other launch safety rules that a launch operator must implement to control the risk to the public from potential adverse effects resulting from normal and malfunctioning flight;